 Emergency Exit Procedures: Should we experience an emergency event that requires us to vacate the building, students should exit the room and move toward the nearest exit.
-Our nearest exit is the double glass doors located either to the left or right upon exiting Room LS124.
+The exit strategy for this class will be described on the first class meeting day.
 When exiting the building during an emergency, one should never take an elevator but should use the stairwells.
 Faculty members and instructional staff will assist students in selecting the safest route for evacuation and will make arrangements to assist individuals with disabilities.

-Emergency Phone Numbers: In case of an on-campus emergency, call the UT Arlington Police Department at 817-272-3003 (non-campus phone), 2-3003 (campus phone).
-You may also dial 911.
+Emergency Phone Numbers: In case of an on-campus emergency, call the UT Arlington Police Department at 817-272-3003.